nilearn/nilearn/doc/introduction.rst

 working install of scientific Python packages (numpy, scipy) and a C compiler, you can add it to your scientific Python install using::

-  $ easy_install -U --user scikit-learn
+  $ pip install -U --user scikit-learn

 Python for Science quickstart
 ------------------------------